mfaytak/nas-field/annotation.md

 * The airflow masks exert an overall "muffling" effect on the acoustic signal
 * Reduced amplitude of high-frequency energy: less energy in fricatives, affricates, stop bursts
 * **Oral airflow** may be more reliable than the audio record for the timing of events for fricatives, stops, and affricates
+* You can check that your recordings look OK and set them aside if not

 But be careful not to draw boundaries solely based on **nasal airflow**

 * Using nasal airflow risks circularity
-* "I defined nasal vowels as vowel intervals with high nasal airflow" ... "we find that nasal vowels have increased airflow"
+* "I defined nasal vowels as those vowel intervals with high nasal airflow" ... "we find that nasal vowels have higher nasal airflow than oral vowels"
 	* Of course they do!